PixarAnimationStudios/OpenUSD-proposals/proposals/accessibility/README.md

 However, we recognize that a prims hierarchical and binding relationships may be useful to describe to a user.

-As such we suggest that it may be useful to provide utilities to gather accessibility data across the following axes:
+As such we think that it may be useful in the future to provide utilities to gather accessibility data across the following axes:

 1. Prim ancestors : A prim hierarchy may be getting more specific descriptions as it descends the tree.
 Being able to collect the information across its parents would allow a utility to combine the descriptions downwards.
 2. Prim children : Similarly, it might be valuable to go in the reverse order when asking about information on a prim where the children provide the details to be combined.